 Manager of Product Strategy and Design

 Board SecretaryI love to solve problems!
-Over the course of my career I have focused my personal development into becoming a process and product improvement superhero with a singular focus on customer value.
+Over the course of my career, I have focused my professional development on becoming a process and product improvement superhero with a singular focus on customer delight.
 I mostly use my powers for good, but I sometimes use them for awesome!
-I am equal parts agilest, designer, product guru, salesperson, educator, engineer, manager, consultant, and marketeer in the mechanical and software product development industries.
-I'm currently the Manager of Product Strategy and Design, focused on bringing a "Voice of the Customer" app to market.
-Outside of work, the running and mountain biking trails around Fort Collins keep me sane, and I have a second job as an event producer & live performance musical mixmaster.
-Lastly, I’m a son, a brother, a husband, and a father of an 11 year old boy and an 8 year old girl who definitely use their powers for awesome.
+I am equal parts design thinker, engineer, problem solver, manager of chaos, diplomat and educator in the mechanical and software product development industries.
+I am currently a Product Manager at Hewlett Packard Inc., focusing on bringing a delightful new app to hundreds of millions of users.
+Outside of work, I have a passion for climbing tall mountains, and I have a second job as a live performance musical mixmaster.
+Lastly, I am the father of a Compass student, who definitely uses their powers for awesome!